Dining area with sheer curtains over shades

 One of my favorite uses of space in an RV is a bar eating area with storage underneath.
 Not only does this solution add extra counter space, which is often limited in an RV, but it also lets you enjoy the view out your window during your meal!

-9. Dinette Replaced with Bar
+9. Replacing Dinette in RV with a Bar

 The professional team behind Traverse Design Co. continued the countertop and added stools to replace the booth in this camper.
 Now the kitchen boasts extra surfaces for food prep and kept a spot for two people to sit at a table to enjoy a meal.